 Communicate and explain to others what you are doing and why.

 Stick with this process and you’ll better understand yourself and get closer to the house you want.

-We’ll check back in with Kevin, Casey, and Bill in 2019, and publish an update on their projects in conjunction with the 2020 Habitat X Summer National Conference.
+We’ll check back in with Kevin, Casey, and Bill, and publish an update on their projects, in conjunction with the 2023 Habitat X Summer National Conference.